dxj20120122/randomRollCall/README.md

 #### Method 1: Accessing directly through a browser

 1. **Visit the project page**:
-   Open the browser and access the [random call webpage](https://random-roll-call-eta.vercel.app/).
+   Open the browser and access the [random call webpage](https://random-roll-call-eta.vercel.app/) or [random call webpage](dxj20120122.github.io/randomRollCall/)

 2. **Download project files**:
    - Click the 'Download' button on the page to download the project file locally.